Alejogb1/job-board/blog-data/how-does-googles-conversational-action-utilize-button-links.md

 id: "how-does-googles-conversational-action-utilize-button-links"
 ---

-Let's tackle this one.
+one.
 From my experience building a conversational interface for a smart home system, I’ve become quite familiar with how Google's conversational actions handle button links, particularly the subtleties that go beyond just simple website redirects.
 It’s more nuanced than it might initially appear, and it's definitely worth understanding if you’re serious about creating a compelling conversational experience.

 The core concept is to provide users with avenues to explore further, often outside of the immediate dialog flow, without completely disrupting their conversation.
 Button links, or 'suggestions' in Google’s parlance, serve as a bridge between the interactive voice/text interface and a deeper level of engagement.
 They are not just clickable hyperlinks; they are strategically placed action prompts that expand the user's options.